Because it contributes to the well-being of the brain, heart, immune system, and more, sustaining healthy progesterone levels is crucial.

 Average Daily Progesterone Levels

 This table shows the average daily progesterone levels for a woman at varying times during and after her reproductive years.
-Measurements are taken from blood serum and provided in ng/mL (nanograms/milliliter); moreover, measured levels of progesterone can fluctuate depending on the type of test taken.
+Measurements are taken from blood serum and provided in ng/mL (nanograms/milliliter), and measured levels can fluctuate depending on the type of test taken.

 A woman of reproductive age will have daily progesterone levels ranging from 0.1 - 25 ng/mL.
-Progesterone is lower during the follicular stage - first half - of the menstrual cycle and rises during the luteal phase - second half - after ovulation, only for the cycle to repeat again if fertilization didn't occur.
+Progesterone is lower during the first half of the menstrual cycle and rises during the second half after ovulation, only for the cycle to repeat again if fertilization didn't occur.

 Healthy progesterone levels can range between 10 - 290 ng/mL.
-Progesterone levels will begin to rise steadily starting around the ninth week of pregnancy and will continue increasing until around the 32nd week of pregnancy.
-Progesterone production switches from the corpus luteum to the placenta around week 12 to maintain the pregnancy.
+Progesterone levels will begin to rise steadily starting around the ninth week of pregnancy and will continue increasing until around the 32nd week.
+Progesterone production switches from the corpus luteum to the placenta around the 12th week.

-Daily progesterone levels will usually hover between 0.1 - 1 ng/mL.
-Because the corpus luteum created from the ruptured follicle after ovulation is the main contributor of progesterone, when menstrual cycles officially end, so does the majority of the production of progesterone.
-Although, with HRT and other treatments, total progesterone levels can increase to premenopausal numbers.
+Daily progesterone levels in postmenopause will usually hover between 0.1 - 1 ng/mL.
+Since the corpus luteum created from the ruptured follicle after ovulation is the main contributor of progesterone, levels plunge when menstrual cycles end.
+With treatment, levels can increase to premenopausal numbers.

 Importance of Normal Progesterone Levels

-As aforementioned, the effects of healthy progesterone levels span far beyond the reproductive system, starting with the onset of menses and extending into postmenopause.
+As aforementioned, the effects of healthy progesterone levels span far beyond the reproductive system.
 The following are just a few examples of progesterone's contributions to overall health.